destaMo/Scrum-Notes/content/web_development/skills/planning.md

 ### 🎤 Interview

+- What actions you need to do for the monitoring to be meaningful?
 - What actions are required by your team for the monitoring to be meaningful?
 - How do you keep up to date with your team's progress?
+- What do you do in case of:
+  1. Missing the estimates
+  2. Unnatural, drastically reduced velocity comparing to last sprints
+  3. Sprint interruption, finishing tasks that aren't in the scope of your sprint

 ---